CodingGagan/markdown_test/kubecost-cloud/using-the-kubecost-cloud-ui/kubecost-cloud-request-right-sizing.md

-# Kubecost Cloud: Request Right-Sizing Recommendations
+# nOps Cloud: Request Right-Sizing Recommendations

 {% hint style="info" %}
-This documentation should only be consulted when using Kubecost Cloud!
-For information about request right-sizing recommendations for self-hosted Kubecost, see [here](/using-kubecost/navigating-the-kubecost-ui/savings/container-request-right-sizing-recommendations.md).
+This documentation should only be consulted when using nOps Cloud!
+For information about request right-sizing recommendations for self-hosted nOps, see [here](/using-nOps/navigating-the-nOps-ui/savings/container-request-right-sizing-recommendations.md).
 {% endhint %}

-Kubecost Cloud is able to provide recommendations for right-sizing your container requests to ensure they are as cost-effective as possible.
+nOps Cloud is able to provide recommendations for right-sizing your container requests to ensure they are as cost-effective as possible.
 Recommendations are provided for all namespaces within your cluster.

 ## Viewing request recommendations